anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths.
+Quote: Without this playing with fantasy no creative work has ever yet come to birth.
+The debt we owe to the play of the imagination is incalculable.

-By: Etty Hillesum
+By: Carl Jung